Robust Regulation of Firms' Access to Consumer Data: Introduction

-On the contrary, a regulator (she) has the objective of maximizing consumer surplus and possesses the authority to control what databases the monopolist can access.
-She is aware of the marginal distribution of valuations (\textit{aggregate market}) and the marginal distribution of labels but lacks knowledge about the joint distribution between the two.
-To address this uncertainty, she evaluates any database by its \textit{worst-case} consumer surplus across all joint distributions of valuations and labels consistent with the marginals.
-Then, from the set of all possible databases, she identifies the ones that yield the largest worst-case consumer surplus.
-Ultimately, the regulator enforces a \textit{worst-case optimal policy} if any database that she allows the monopolist to access achieves the maximum worst-case consumer surplus.
+In contrast, a regulator (she)---aiming to maximize consumer surplus---implements a policy that controls which covariates the monopolist may access.
+She knows the marginal distributions of valuations and labels, but not their joint distribution; that is, she lacks access to the underlying database.
+To address this uncertainty, she evaluates each covariate based on its \textit{worst-case} consumer surplus across all joint distributions consistent with the marginals.
+A policy is \textit{worst-case optimal} if every covariate authorized for access by the regulator yields the maximum worst-case consumer surplus.

-My main result, Theorem \ref{theorem:theorem1}, fully characterizes the set of databases that attain the maximum worst-case consumer surplus, enabling the identification of all worst-case optimal policies available to the regulator.
-The result follows from a simple observation: for any database, the joint distribution where labels and valuations are independent is always consistent with the marginals.
+My main result, Theorem~\ref{theorem:characterization-WC}, fully characterizes the set of covariates that attain the maximum worst-case consumer surplus, enabling the identification of all worst-case optimal policies available to the regulator.
+The result follows from a simple observation that applies to any covariate: the joint distribution where labels and valuations are independent is always consistent with the marginals.
 This scenario reverts to uniform pricing, resulting in the consumer surplus obtained with the uniform monopoly price.
 Therefore, this consumer surplus is an upper bound on the worst-case consumer surplus.
-Moreover, a trivial database that assigns the same label to all consumers---which resembles the case where the monopolist has no access to additional information about consumers---always leads to the consumer surplus obtained with uniform pricing.
-Therefore, a database yields the maximum worst-case consumer surplus if and only if it achieves a consumer surplus weakly greater than the one obtained with uniform pricing for all plausible joint distributions.
+Moreover, a trivial covariate that assigns the same label to all consumers---which resembles the case where the monopolist has no access to information about consumers---always leads to the consumer surplus obtained with uniform pricing.
+Thus, a covariate yields the maximum worst-case consumer surplus if and only if it achieves a consumer surplus weakly greater than the one obtained with uniform pricing for all plausible joint distributions.